 Visit a festival, state or county fair, swap meet or carnival

-Have fun this staycation with your summer schedule weekly calendar.
+Have fun with this staycation with your summer schedule weekly calendar.

 What’s your favorite summer activity that we should add to this list?
 Tell me below.